clicon/clixon-docs/cli.rst

 The following autocli extensions are defined:

 ``hide``
    Do not show the command in eg auto-completion.
 This was primarily intended for operational commands such as ``start shell`` but is this context used for hiding commands generated from the associated YANG node.

+``skip``
+   Skip the command altogether.
 ``hide-show``
    Do not show the config in show configuration commands.
 However, retreiving a config via NETCONF or examining the datastore directly shows the hidden configure commands.
 ``strict-expand``
    Only show exactly the expanded options of a variable.
 It shuld not be possible to add a *new* value that is not in the expanded list.
+``alias``
+   Replace the command with another value

 Edit modes
 ----------
 The autocli supports *automatic edit modes* where by entering a ``<cr>``, you enter an edit mode.
 An edit mode is created for every YANG container or list.